-- the ERC Work Programme 20221, which defines, inter alia, all the parameters of the call for Proposals for the ERC SyG Grant.
+- the ERC Work Programme 20231, which defines, inter alia, all the parameters of the call for Proposals for the ERC SyG Grant.
 More specifically, it defines the call deadlines and the call budget.
-It also specifies that a three-step peer review evaluation procedure will be applied following a single submission of a full proposal, and sets the framework for budgetary implementation, and the evaluation criteria. - the ERC Rules of submission and evaluation under Horizon Europe establishes the rules of submission of proposals and the related evaluation process, selection and award procedures relevant to the Specific Programme of Horizon Europe the Framework programme for Research and Innovation (2021-2027). - The Contract2_or the ERC Rules of submission and evaluation under Horizon Europe3 (in the case of Remote Referees) for ERC experts, defines the relationship between the ERCEA and the experts, and use of personal data by the ERCEA.
+It also specifies that a three-step peer review evaluation procedure will be applied following a single submission of a full proposal, and sets the framework for budgetary implementation, and the evaluation criteria. - the ERC Rules of submission and evaluation under Horizon Europe establishes the rules of submission of proposals and the related evaluation process, selection and award procedures relevant to the Specific Programme of Horizon Europe the Framework programme for Research and Innovation (2021-2027). - The Contract\or the Letter of Appointment of the ERC Rules of submission and evaluation under Horizon Europe (in the case of Remote Referees) for ERC experts, defines the relationship between the ERCEA and the experts, and the use of personal data by the ERCEA.